 Flight Assistant is not your usual moving map application and it boasts a lot of innovative features.

-Just to make sure you do not miss them, here are the most important.
+Just to make sure you do not miss them, here are the most important ones.

 When most applications use raster maps, Flight Assistant uses vector maps.

 Vector maps are always crispy clear, they adapt to the zoom level and labels are always horizontal (and readable).

 Additionally, as they are drawn real time, we can change their content based on your current flight situation.
 This allows for example the dynamic display of airspaces (airspaces that are not active, too high or too low are greyed out).

 When integrating and landing at an airport, you will be able to take advantage of our georeferenced airport charts.

 They bring the highest level of detail when you need it.

 On top of that, Flight Assistant provides a “taxi mode” that will show high definition airport diagram at a high zoom level in a simplified user interface.

 The taxi mode will activate automatically when you are taxying but it can be switched on or off manually as well.